jhiesey/stream-http/README.md

 ### Extra features compared to node

 * The `options.withCredentials` boolean flag, used to indicate if the browser should send cookies or authentication information with a CORS request.
-Default true.
+Default false.

 This module has to make some tradeoffs to support binary data and/or streaming.
 Generally, the module can make a fairly good decision about which underlying browser features to use,